 - Contractually-bound, or approved by us researchers or organizations; or

 - Third parties who help us administer the survey, provide software tools, or who help us analyze the information

-From time to time, in the provision of surveys, we may provide you with information that is confidential; you will be asked not to share or use the information in any way other than as set out.
+From time to time, in the provision of surveys, we may provide you with information that is confidential; you will be asked not to retain, disclose, or use the information in any way other than as set out.
 You must immediately notify CMA in the event that you become aware of any suspected or real unauthorized use or disclosure of confidential information or personal information that may have been provided to you in the provision of a survey.

-1 Periodic research studies are carried out with Research Ethics Board approval.
+1 Periodic research studies are carried out with the approval of a research ethics board.